mod-posh/PublishPowerShellModule/CONTRIBUTING.md

-# Contributing to [Your Project Name]
+# Contributing to PublishPowerShellModule

 ## Introduction

-Thank you for your interest in contributing to [Your Project Name]!
+Thank you for your interest in contributing to PublishPowerShellModule!
 We value the contributions from the community and are glad that you're interested in helping improve this project.
 This document outlines the guidelines for contributing, which help maintain the project's quality and keep the process efficient and respectful.

 ## How to Contribute